 An "alternative or post incarceration facility" is a Group Living use where the residents are on probation or parole, but not subject to on-site supervision by sworn officers.
-The condition use requirement for these facilities is being eliminated.
+To remove unnecessary stigma, the conditional use requirement for these facilities is being eliminated.
+These facilities will be treated like any other residential use.
+A facility in a dwelling unit with six or fewer bedrooms will be classified as a Household Living use and a facility in a dwelling unit with seven or more bedrooms would be classified as a Group Living use.
+Alternative or post incarceration in a congregate housing facilities would continue to require conditional use approval.

-The following chart provides a summary of the various shelter and housing types.
+The following table provides a summary of the various shelter and housing types.